sagarpatel211/Utivity/README.md

 ## Installation
 **Only tested for Windows!**
-* Make sure all the dependencies are installed
+* Make sure dependencies are installed (if you have `pip` just run the provided requirements.txt as:`pip install -r requirements.txt`)
 * Download the files
   * Option 1: 🍴 Fork this repository!
   * Option 2: 🧪 Clone the repository to your local machine using https://github.com/sagarpatel211/ICS_Productivity_App.git!